15 Festive Things to do in the Hudson Valley in the Fall

 Visit the Culinary Institute of America

-CIA’s campus boasts state-of-the-art facilities like 5 working restaurants where students learn real life skills while serving quality food prepared by master chefs; they also offer continuing programs for those looking to become a chef or for people looking to gain experience in food service management.
+CIA’s campus boasts state-of-the-art facilities like five working restaurants where students learn real-life skills while serving quality food prepared by master chefs; they also offer continuing programs for those looking to become a chef or for people looking to gain experience in food service management.

-Their campus is located on the Hudson River where you can enjoy breathtaking views of the river while you learn to cook up a storm.
+Their campus is located on the Hudson River, where you can enjoy breathtaking river views while learning to cook up a storm.
 If you book early you can eat at one of the restaurants on the campus, but generally, you need to book over a month early!
-If you go during the week you can peek in at some of the best up-and-coming chefs!
+If you go during the week, you can peek in at some of the best up-and-coming chefs!

 Take a tour of West Point

-West Point has been training America’s future military leaders for 200+ years and prides itself in its academics, athletics, and a strong sense of duty.
-If you are looking to see how cadets train or want to tour the grounds this fall is your chance to visit one of America’s oldest military academies!
+West Point has been training America’s future military leaders for 200+ years and prides itself in academics, athletics, and a strong sense of duty.
+If you want to see how cadets train or want to tour the grounds, this fall is your chance to visit one of America’s oldest military academies!

-The tour takes you through the beautiful campus, and you will get to learn about the history of West Point.
-You will see their famous chapel, library, and barracks, all while learning how these buildings have trained future leaders for decades.
+The tour takes you through the beautiful campus, and you will learn about West Point’s history.
+You will see their famous chapel, library, and barracks while learning how these buildings have trained future leaders for decades.

 You will also enjoy the military museum at the visitor’s center.
 Click here for tour times and tickets.